albertodonato/lmetrics/README.md

 A rule consists of a python regexp and an `action()` method.

-The rule is created with `Rule('<regexp>')`.
-For every line of log files that use the rule file for matching, the `action()` method is called, with a Lua table as argument, containing the values of the named groups from the regexp.
+The rule is created as `Rule('<regexp>')`.
+For every line of log files that are associated with the rule file for matching, the `action()` method is called, with a Lua table as argument, containing the values of the named groups from the regexp.

-Metrics are passed to the Lua environment through the global `metrics` table.
+Metrics are passed to the Lua environment through the global `metrics` table and are available for use in the rule.

-Defined rules must be exported by assigning them in the global `rules` table (hence the need for the `rules.rule1 = rule1` line).
+Defined rules must be exported by assigning them inside the global `rules` table (hence the need for the `rules.rule1 = rule1` line).
 All rules defined in the table are checked, so the assigned name is not relevant.

 ## Run ##

-Run `lmetrics` to start the program, by default it will start the webserver on port `8000`.
+Run `lmetrics <config.yaml>` to start the program, by default it will start the webserver on port `8000`.
 This can be changed with the `-p` option.

 Run `curl -s http://localhost:8000/metrics` to see metrics.